ybgirgin3/Rest-API-with-Flask/README.md

 ~$ sudo pip3 install virtualenv
 ```

-*NOTE: Installing python libs with 'sudo' can change your current libraries versions and can corrupt your installed apps or scripts on your distrubition which written in python.
+*WARNING: Installing python libs with 'sudo' can change your current libraries versions and can corrupt your installed apps or scripts on your distrubition which written in python.
 So to be safe I recommend you to install libs locally with using '--user'*